-Threats and attacks are launched against the HFHS network on a daily basis.
 The Information Technology department works diligently to protect our electronic perimeter but some scams involving electronic mail may make it to your inbox.
 One consistent trend targets email communications because it can reach the maximum amount of users who may be unaware of the danger.
-In light of that, we wanted to make you aware of these authentic-looking emails that attempt to get victims to reveal their personal information which is typically used to distribute viruses or for purposes of identity fraud.
-If you receive such an email, never provide your UserID or Password, for our Information Technology department will not request your credentials via email.
-Immediately FORWARD the email to SPAM@hfhs. org for proper containment.
+Be aware that authentic-looking emails may attempt to get victims to reveal personal information and use it to distribute viruses or used for identity fraud.
+If you receive such an email, never provide your User ID or Password, for our Information Technology department will not request your credentials via email.
+Immediately FORWARD the email to SPAM@hfhs.org for proper containment.